qiskit-community/qiskit-textbook/documentation/ch-gates/basic-circuit-identities.rst

 We can think of this as multiplying the state by :math:`-1`, but only when it is :math:`|1\rangle`.

-For a controlled-:math:`Z` gate, the control qubit must be in state :math:`|1\rangle` for a :math:`Z` to be applied to the target qubit.
+For a controlled-\ :math:`Z` gate, the control qubit must be in state :math:`|1\rangle` for a :math:`Z` to be applied to the target qubit.
 Given the above property of :math:`Z`, this only has an effect when the target is in state :math:`|1\rangle`.
-We can therefore think of the controlled-:math:`Z` gate as one that multiplies the state of two qubits by :math:`-1`, but only when the state is :math:`|11\rangle`.
+We can therefore think of the controlled-\ :math:`Z` gate as one that multiplies the state of two qubits by :math:`-1`, but only when the state is :math:`|11\rangle`.

 This new interpretation is phrased in a perfectly symmetric way, and demonstrates that the labels of ‘control’ and ‘target’ are not necessary for this gate.

 This property gives us a way to reverse the orientation of a CNOT.
-We can first turn the CNOT into a controlled-:math:`Z` by using the method described earlier: placing a Hadamard both before and after on the target qubit.
+We can first turn the CNOT into a controlled-\ :math:`Z` by using the method described earlier: placing a Hadamard both before and after on the target qubit.

 .. code:: python